norse/norse/docs/source/index.rst

     python3 -m norse.task.mnist

-This will run a simple MNIST experiment with defaultp.
+This will run a simple MNIST experiment with default parameters.
 See :doc:`/experiments` for detailed instructions.

 Table of contents
 ----------------------------